arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

 - an algorithm crashes unexpectedly
 - you try to connect to a database with invalid credentials

-### Exceptions
+### Exceptions (checked error)

 Reciprocally, an error may not imply a malfunction in the program.
-It is typically the case when abnormaml behavior comes from a third party.
+It is typically the case when abnormal behavior comes from a third party.

 Hence the name, _exception_: exceptionally, it should be caught and worked around because there is nothing to fix in our program.